franvazquezz/franvazquezz/README.md

 I´m a 22 years old Full Stack Developer.
 I´m from Córdoba, Argentina.
 I can speak Spanish or English very fluently, and I also know a bit of French and Portugese.

 I've worked in three projects, the first one is an Intergation proyect with Rick&Morty API, it's an SPA, as part of the Henry bootcamp.
-The second one, is also an SPA, with theDogApi.com API. the last one it's part of a intership at Huntek, but I can't show you that.
+The second one, is also an SPA, with theDogApi.com API.
+The third and last one it's part of a intership at Huntek, but I can't show you that.
 Here are the links to the projects deployed:

 Creative Canines